The Chancellor of the Exchequer was asked—

 Local Transport Infrastructure

 It is a key part of this Government’s commitment to improve transport links such as that.
 I know that my hon.
 Friend has submitted a proposal, which the Department for Transport is considering.
-Having been able to hear the trains on that line from my kitchen growing up, it is one that I take a particular interest in, and I know that it is a very strong scheme.
+Having been able to hear the trains on that line from my kitchen when growing up, I take a particular interest in it, and I know that it is a very strong scheme.

 House Building and Regeneration: Domestic Supply Chains